 A. Changes in estimates related to the prior year incurred claims are included in total hospital and medical expenses in the current year in the statutory basis statements of operations.
-The following tables disclose paid claims, incurred claims, and the balance in claims unpaid, accrued medical incentive pool and bonus amounts, aggregate health claim reserves, and health care and other amounts receivable (excluding provider loans and advances not yet expensed) for the years ended December 31, 2020 and 2019:
+The following tables disclose paid claims, incurred claims, and the balance in claims unpaid, accrued medical incentive pool and bonus amounts, health care receivables, and reinsurance recoverables for the years ended December 31, 2020 and 2019: